lllLDBlll/Project_MCC_I/README.md

 - Humidity Read
 - Display datas on LCD
 - Control overheat by a Cooler
-- Control underheat by a Peltier
+- <s>Control underheat by a Peltier</s>
 - <s>Ambient Light</s>
 - <s>RGB Color Sensing</s>
 - <s>Gesture Detection</s>

 ### How it works:
-- Switch the Display's between date and data
+- Switch Display between SHT21 datas and MQTT publishes
-- Detect if someone is in front of the Display and Stop the Finite State Machine (FSM)
+- <s>Detect if someone is in front of the Display and Stop the Finite State Machine (FSM)</s>
-- Each gesture will be a command

 ### Commands:
-- Servo motors will rotate 180° horizontal and vertical
-- Send the command to the MQTT Broker (for show act on a Web Application or Change something)
-- Turn On/Off 4 different LEDs
+- Turn On/Off Cooler

 ## Notes
 MQTT Explorer http://mqtt-explorer.com/ <p>